amrabdelmoghny/WFI32-IoT/HowItWorks.md

 Following command is used to enter DS/XDS sleep mode:

 "**power_mode <power_mode>**": Supported values are in the range 0:3 for future use.
 As of now, only DS & XDS sleep modes are supported and desired mode should be selected via MHC as mentioned above.

----

-### 10. Debugging <a name="Chapter11"></a>
-When connecting WFI32-IoT board to a PC using a standard micro-USB cable, it enumerates as a USB MSD (Mass Storage Device) in addition to two other virtual COM ports reflecting UART1 and UART3 of the module where:
-* UART1 is used for application debug logs.
-* UART3 is used for Wi-Fi FW and AWS C SDK logs.

-UART1 supports a set of user commands via command line as follows:
-1. "**rssi**": prints current connection RSSI value.
-2. "**unixtime**": prints current UNIX time.
-3. "**debug <debug_level>**": sets application debug level (accepted values are 0 through 4).
-4. "**power_mode <power_mode>**": sets power save mode (accepted values are 0 to 3).
-5. "**reboot**": Execute a system reboot.

-**Note**: UART1 and UART3 settings should be 115200 8N1.